edwardspec/mediawiki-extension-JsCalendar/README.md

 `aspectratio` is optional and defaults to 1.6.
 CSS `max-width` is set to 800px and can be overridden in `MediaWiki:Common.css`.

+#### Category-based coloring

+The following parameters within `<EventCalendar>` will change the color of events to red/green based on the category into which the Event: page is included.
+Pages not included into any listed categories would have default color.

+    categorycolor.Cat-related events = red
+    categorycolor.Dogs = green

 ### Requirements

 * MediaWiki 1.34